 On August 2, 2013, Fonterra issued an alert concerning a possible contamination of certain ingredients supplied to Danone.
 Additional tests revealed later that the suspect ingredient was a non-toxic bacteria.

 Danone has estimated the botulism scare cost it 300 million euros in operating profit and 370 million euros in sales.

 Fonterra said it was disappointed with the ruling and argued that liability under its supply agreement with Danone was limited.

 Danone issued a statement welcoming the decision and stated that the company was still evaluating whether it would continue with the separate legal action in New Zealand.

 The incident which prompted the recall in 2013 led to Danone terminating its supply agreement with Fonterra.
 Danone expanded its operations in New Zealand by directly contracting with milk producers and establishing its own primary processing facilities.
 The workers in the Danone operations have been organized by the IUF affiliate, the New Zealand Dairy Workers Union (NZDWU).

-Fonterra is a cooperative owned by more than 10,500 farmers and enjoys a near monopoly on New Zealand milk.
+Danone's competitor Fonterra is a cooperative owned by more than 13000 New Zealand farmers.
 It is the world's biggest dairy exporter.